arangodb/docs-hugo/site/content/3.12/aql/functions/date.md

 ---
 name: dateFormatTimezoned
 description: |
-  Show example calls of the formatting function and their results, using the timezone of Germany (and Nepal in one case):
+  Example calls of the formatting function and their results, using the timezone of Germany (and Nepal in one case):
 bindVars:
   {